Best Telecom Companies in Canada (2026): Comparative Review

 Company Overview

-Videotron ranks 49th in 2025 and is Quebec’s premier regional telecom provider.
+Videotron maintains its #49 ranking in both 2025 and 2026 and continues to be Quebec’s premier regional telecom provider.
 It focuses on high-speed internet, mobile services, TV, and business solutions, emphasizing French-language support, regional content, and customer experience.

 Business Segments